 In 2008, John joined the accident and personal injury group of Stark & Stark in Newtown, Pennsylvania where he focused on the representation of serious personal injury claims in both State and Federal Court.
 For over 27 years, John has litigated products liability, pharmaceutical, auto, trucking and construction accident cases.

 John was appointed by the President Judge of Philadelphia County to serve as a Judge Pro Temp to assist the courts in resolving civil litigation in the area of personal injury.
 He is an active member of the Bucks County Bar Association, a frequent contributor to the Pennsylvania Law Monitor and was recently appointed to the Disciplinary Board of the Supreme Court of Pennsylvania, serving as a hearing committee member in Disciplinary District II.

 John has been recognized by the National Institute of Trial Advocacy and was named one of the Top 100 Lawyers in Pennsylvania by the American Trial Lawyers Association.
 He has also been included in the Pennsylvania Super Lawyers list multiple times.

-Most recently, John returned to his roots and formed his own boutique accident and personal injury firm, Cordisco Law LLC, currently with offices in Newtown- Langhorne and Bristol, Pennsylvania where he and his team serve injured people throughout Pennsylvania and New Jersey.
+Most recently, John returned to his roots and formed his own boutique accident and personal injury firm, Cordisco Saile LLC, currently with offices in Newtown, Langhorne, and Bristol, Pennsylvania where he and his team serve injured people throughout Pennsylvania and New Jersey.
 John resides in Newtown Township and is the father of three children and grandfather of five grandchildren.